rohit192000/event-tracking/README.md

   ### ADD SubCategory

-  - This module contains SelectField for selction of categories from dropdown and TextFields for subcategory.
+  - This module contains SelectField for selction of categories from dropdown and TextFields for subcategory and Add SubCategory button.

   - This module fetch all categories from database using api "http://localhost:3001/category". and store the data in menu option of select field.